Jyotirmoyee18/TTS_FineTuning_GenAI_Assignment/README.md

 Tokenizers: 0.19.1

 # Limitations
-Language Limitation: Currently limited to the Bengali language and may not support dialectal variations or other languages.
+-Language Limitation: Currently limited to the Bengali language and may not support dialectal variations or other languages.
-Voice Quality Variations: The quality of generated speech may vary based on input text and speaker embeddings.
+-Voice Quality Variations: The quality of generated speech may vary based on input text and speaker embeddings.
-Out-of-Domain Performance: Performance on out-of-domain text, slang, or colloquialisms has not been fully evaluated.
+-Out-of-Domain Performance: Performance on out-of-domain text, slang, or colloquialisms has not been fully evaluated.

 # Ethical Considerations
-Potential Misuse: The technology can be misused for generating misleading or deepfake audio.
+-Potential Misuse: The technology can be misused for generating misleading or deepfake audio.
-Bias in Voice Generation: The model may reflect biases present in the training data demographics.
+-Bias in Voice Generation: The model may reflect biases present in the training data demographics.

 # Conclusion

 # Key Achievements
-Successfully fine-tuned SpeechT5 for Bengali TTS.
+-Successfully fine-tuned SpeechT5 for Bengali TTS.
-Achieved substantial reductions in loss metrics.
+-Achieved substantial reductions in loss metrics.
-Maintained high quality while optimizing performance.
+-Maintained high quality while optimizing performance.

 # Future Improvements
-Expand the dataset to include a broader range of diverse speakers.
+-Expand the dataset to include a broader range of diverse speakers.
-Implement emotion and style transfer capabilities for more dynamic speech synthesis.
+-Implement emotion and style transfer capabilities for more dynamic speech synthesis.
-Further optimize inference speed for real-time applications.
+-Further optimize inference speed for real-time applications.
-Explore multi-speaker adaptation for varied voice outputs.
+-Explore multi-speaker adaptation for varied voice outputs.
-Investigate cross-lingual transfer learning to enhance model versatility.
+-Investigate cross-lingual transfer learning to enhance model versatility.

 # Recommendations
-Regularly retrain the model with expanded datasets.
+-Regularly retrain the model with expanded datasets.
-Establish a continuous evaluation pipeline for performance monitoring.
+-Establish a continuous evaluation pipeline for performance monitoring.
-Develop specialized preprocessing techniques for Bengali language characteristics.
+-Develop specialized preprocessing techniques for Bengali language characteristics.
-Integrate automated quality assessment tools to maintain high standards.
+-Integrate automated quality assessment tools to maintain high standards.

 # Usage
 The model can be used with the Hugging Face Transformers library: